mwang840/mwang840/README.md

 [Raspberry Pi Projects](https://github.com/mwang840/PiProjectsNScripts)

 <p>Written in C, Assembly (ASM) language and in the future some Python and other Object-Oriented Programming languages, this project was influenced by Cameron Thacker who also made the Rasbperry Pi Scrips projects.
 Currently has the Blackjack game (Written in C from CISC-210), Factorial of a Number (without recursion and multiplication), Displays the Initial M with purple lights, Displays a Red X on the pi screen, Clears the lights off the raspberry pi screen, Display blue lights on the pi (All written in Assembly/ASM language).
-Doubly-Linked-List (Written in C and in progress).</p>
+Doubly-Linked-List (Written in C and currently a work in progress).</p>

 [React in a Nutshell](https://github.com/mwang840/React-In-A-nutshell)